 The EU has adopted the UN Globally Harmonised System (GHS) of Classification and Labelling of Chemicals and transferred into the EC Regulation 1272/2008 on the Classification, Labelling and Packaging of substances and mixtures (CLP).
 It replaces Directive 67/548/EEC (substances) and Directive 1999/45/EC (preparations).
 Propylene Glycol remains not classified as hazardous under the CLP Regulation.

 In 1994, the Cosmetics Industry Safety Panel (of CTFA, Cosmetic, Toiletry and Fragrance Association, known today as “The Personal Care Products Council”) confirmed propylene glycol to be safe for use in cosmetic articles, even at higher concentrations than those actually used in consumer products.

 As of October 2010 propylene glycol is an approved animal feed material according to EU Regulation 892/2010.
-It is listed in the Catalogue of Approved Feed Materials (EU Regulation 575/2011, no. 13.11.1) and in the EU Register of Feed Materials.
-Consequently, the renewal of the authorisation of propylene glycol as animal feed additive (E - no. 490) due end 2010 was no longer pursued.
-Previous restrictions such as maximum allowed concentrations or use in cat food* as well as the requirement for technical functions for certain application approvals are no longer valid.
+It is listed in the Catalogue of Approved Feed Materials (EU Regulation 68/2013 no. 13.11.1) and in the EU Register of Feed Materials.
+Previous restrictions related to the authorissaton as feed additive only prior to October 2010 are no longer applicable.

 * Western European producers of propylene glycol in Cefic do not support its use in cat food: when fed with propylene glycol containing feed, cats show an increase in Heinz body formation, which are deformities of erythrocytes and shorten the life time of the red blood cells.
 This effect is unique to cats.
 For more information click here.